Fellowship for Research to Advance Global Health & Human Rights

 - Expand professional networks within U-M, PHR, and global partners, opening pathways in human rights and global health equity.

-- Receive mentorship in conducting and writing up original research on selected topics.
+- Receive mentorship in conducting and writing original research on selected topics.

 - Participate in CGHE, PHR, and DHRC activities and present completed research in these fora.